 So here we offer a cheatsheet** that can help your decision-making about encryption in your products when dealing with some of the most popular data privacy regulations today.
 Let’s go over them and see what you need to protect.

 Acra is database encryption suite that helps you to encrypt sensitive data fields transparently for your app and database.Your data is protected, and you control it.

-Cheatsheet: Sensitive data/PII as defined by data regulations
+Cheatsheet: PII encryption requirements as defined by data regulations #

 Personally identifiable information (PII) – is the information that can be used for identification or location of an individual.
 Personal and sensitive personal information can be loosely defined as such information, the disclosure of which can lead to consequences ranging from mildly inconvenient to life-threatening for the individual they belong to, in case of such information becoming public without the individual’s explicit consent due to a data breach or other reasons.

 When applied to the data you consider protecting, asking yourself “is it this kind of information” should be a good general guideline, and it’s always better to err on the side of providing excessive protection for the information as opposed to providing insufficient protection.

 The following cheatsheet is our best effort in compiling a list of PII guidelines and variants as encountered in the wild in the actual data protection regulations.

 Sensitive data definition